nightscout/trio-docs/docs/help/submit-issue.md

         - [Build with Mac](https://discord.com/channels/1020905149037813862/1239982577008377958)
         - [Build with Browser](https://discord.com/channels/1020905149037813862/1239982525820960860)
         - [Trio Settings](https://discord.com/channels/1020905149037813862/1239982177190678549)

+I you haven't found an answer to solve your issue in [TrioDocs](https://triodocs.org/), or the Support Groups on [Discord](https://discord.triodocs.org/) or [Facebook](https://facebook.triodocs.org/), then feel free to ask for help — but please follow the recommendations outlined below.

+## How to Ask for Help

 - [ ] **Avoid posting the same question in multiple groups.**
     Many mentors follow several communities, and cross-posting can lead to confusion.
 Only try another group if you've received no replies after several hours.